Policies Governing Majors and Concentrations

 - Students must submit all required paperwork relevant to petitioning major departments for transfer credit toward the major in the same semester in which the major is declared; failure to meet this deadline will result in the loss of eligibility for transfer credit toward the major.

 - At least 18 points of coursework toward the major must be taken at Columbia.

 Concentrations are optional and provide students with the opportunity to develop more in-depth knowledge of a secondary field in addition to the major.
 Most departments and programs offer a concentration.
 Some programs offer only a concentration.
 A premedical concentration, administered by the GS Postbaccalaureate Premedical Program rather than a department, is available for students who want to prepare for medical, dental, or veterinary schools.
 See Major Fields of Study for more information about concentrations and requirements.

 Courses counted toward a departmental concentration may simultaneously fulfill core requirements as long as the total number of overlapping classes from the major and/or concentration counted to the core does not exceed two.
 (Since the premedical concentration is not considered a departmental concentration, it is exempt from this policy.)

 Courses cannot be counted toward both a major and a concentration unless explicitly stated in the departmental description for the major or concentration.
-Students interested in choosing a concentration in addition to a major must do so before completing 80 credits toward the degree.
+Students interested in choosing a concentration in addition to a major must do so before completing 80 points toward the degree.
 In order for a concentration to appear on the Columbia transcript, students must file paperwork with their GS advisor.

 It is the student's responsibility to discuss with the DUS the possibility of counting transfer credits toward the major or concentration and to provide the department with any materials needed in order to make a decision about transfer credits.
 When reviewing transfer credits the DUS needs copies of official transcripts from the other institutions (supplied by the GS Dean of Students Office) and often the syllabus for the course in question (supplied by the student).